 - Leak-free and secure VPN apps, thanks to built-in leak protection with a VPN kill switch.

-- Static IP – For an added cost, you can get the static IP VPN feature to give you your own IP address.
+- Static IP – For an added cost, you can get the dedicated IP VPN feature to have your own IP address.

-NordVPN has conducted independent audits of their security and their compliance with their published no-logs policy.
-NordVPN’s encryption is very strong, featuring an AES-256-GCM cipher and DHE-4096 key exchange for Perfect Forward Secrecy for OpenVPN, and ChaCha20 for WireGuard.
+NordVPN has commissioned multiple independent audits of their security and their compliance with their published no-logs policy.
+NordVPN’s encryption is very strong, featuring an AES-256-GCM cipher, and DHE-4096 key exchange for Perfect Forward Secrecy for OpenVPN, and ChaCha20 for WireGuard.

 - User-friendly and reliable apps

 - Passed numerous 3rd-party audits